bernos/eb-deployer-js/README.md

   // Region to launch the Elastic Beanstalk application in Region : "ap-southeast-2",

+  // Name of the bucket to upload the source bundle to.
+If not set, the bucket name
+  // will be based on the application name suffixed with '-packages' Bucket : "bernos-app-test-bucket",

   // Common tags that will be applied to all resources across all of your environments
   // Environment specific tags can be specified later in this config Tags : [{